hanyu-L/HK-Equity-Multi-Factor-Model/Series 3: Composite Factor Synthesis Approach /README.md

 $$\max \mathit{IC}_{IR} = \frac{\vec{w}^{\,T}\cdot \overrightarrow{\mathit{IC}}_{\perp}}{\sqrt{\vec{w}^{\,T} \Sigma \vec{w}}}$$

-where $\vec{w} denotes the factor weight vector, \quad \overrightarrow{IC}_{\perp}$ is the vector of full-sample average IC for each factor, and Σ represents the time-series covariance matrix of factor IC.
+where $\vec{w} denotes the factor weight vector, $\overrightarrow{\mathit{IC}}_{\perp}$ is the vector of full-sample average IC for each factor, and Σ represents the time-series covariance matrix of factor IC.
 To avoid negative weights and ensure economically meaningful factor interpretation, constrained optimization is implemented with the following restrictions:

 $$
 \begin{aligned}